silentorb/marloth-story/books/fairytale/front.md

 <div>Martha Johnson</div>
 </p>

-All rights reserved.
-This publication may not be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior permission of Silent Orb.
+This book is published under a CC BY-NC-ND 4.0 license, which means that you can copy and redistribute the material in any medium or format, for non-commercial use only, as long as you give appropriate credit, provide a link to the license, and you do not remix, transform, or build upon the material.
+License details: https://creativecommons.org/licenses/by-nc-nd/4.0/

 </div>